Server Image

 • It may take several minutes or longer for the server image to be created.
 While creating the server image, the server status is displayed as Replicating, and once the image creation is complete, it is displayed again as Running.

-• If the original server check was performed, but an error occurred during server image creation or rebooting, you can force stop and force terminate it.
-For more information, see Force stop and force terminate.
+• If the original server check was performed, but an error occurred during server image creation or rebooting, you can force stop and force return it.
+For more information, see Force stop and force return.

 Create server with My server image